-To find a solution to their FSAS dilemma, the Department turned to their trusted technology provider, RadioMobile.
-RadioMobile had recently completed the successful deployment of a new mobile data Automatic Vehicle Location (AVL) system for the Department's 1,300 emergency vehicles.
-RadioMobile got to work immediately.
-They met with operations personnel to compile their wish lists and quickly came back with a concept for a fully customizable IQ Fire Station Alerting System.
-"We incorporated all of the unique things they wanted the system to do for them," says Jim Moore, CEO, RadioMobile.
-"And, they came back with some additional requests, so the process was very collaborative."
 The result of this collaboration was a new FSAS, based on modern technology, which improves response times and can be customized to meet the needs of each fire station individually.
-With the new FSAS, the Computer Aided Dispatch (CAD) system sends a dispatch that is immediately converted to a signal by IQ FSAS and routed to the appropriate station(s) via the county's Land Mobile Radio (LMR) network.
-Next, RadioMobile's Patriot Mobile Data Computer (MDC), the fire station's control unit and command terminal, receives the alert and initiates whatever sequence of events that have been configured for that particular fire station.
-Alert and notification events include escalating tones, turning on lights in specific areas and the text-to-voice dispatch of the call containing incident type, responding units and other pertinent information.
-The radio's voice channel is also opened for ongoing communications between crew members and dispatch.
-Fire apparatus equipped with RadioMobile's MDC and mobile software simultaneously receive the alert and dispatch message, so crews have the

-CASE STUDY Modernizing Fire Station Alerting Systems for Contemporary Data Communications information at hand as they leave the station.
+With the new FSAS, the Computer Aided Dispatch (CAD) system sends a dispatch that is immediately converted to a signal by IQ FSAS and routed to the appropriate station(s) the county's Land Mobile Radio (LMR)-based data network.
+Next.
+RadioMobile's Station Control Unit (SCU) receives the alert and along with the MDC-based Command Desk Terminal (CDT) initiates whatever sequence of events that have been configured for that particular fire station.
+Alert and notification events include escalating tones, turning on lights in specific areas and the text-to-voice dispatch of the call containing incident type, responding units other pertinent information.
+The radio's voice and channel is also opened for ongoing communications between crew members and dispatch.
+Fire apparatus equipped with RadioMobile's mobile software on MDCs simultaneously receive the alert and dispatch message, so crews have the information at hand as they leave the station.
 The station and apparatus MDCs display the details of the dispatch.
 Some of the key features of IQ FSAS include fully programmable and customizable lights and tones.
 Now, lights and tones can correspond with each apparatus required for the call, whether it's an engine, truck, battalion chief, specialty apparatus or medics.
 Alert lights and tones also correspond to particular dorm rooms, so responders are only alerted to calls they are needed on, for whatever specific apparatus is required at the incident.
 The tones tell emergency personnel who needs to respond immediately.
 "Gone are the days of responders having to look carefully at a screen when they get the alert from dispatch," says Moore.
 "The IQ Fire Station Alerting System is saving seconds, especially when seconds matter, and it's streamlining operations."
 "The right people get up, grab the right equipment and are on their way faster than ever." - JIM MOORE, CEO, RADIOMOBILE